neuroscout/neuroscout/README.md

     yarn build

 ## Ingesting datasets and extracting features
 You can use `manage.py` commands to ingest data into the database.
-At the least you want to add a user to be able to access the API.
-[Note, for docker, precede commands with `docker-compose exec neuroscout`]
+Run the following commands inside docker: `docker-compose exec neuroscout bash`

 To add BIDS datasets